6 Types Of Digital Advertising: The Ultimate 2022 Guide To Digital Ads

 For example, TikTok is heavily populated by teens and their (often corny) parents.
 While their market share is much smaller than social properties like Facebook, TikTok produces far more viral content per month than Facebook does.
 TikTok’s content is then shared by users to other social media platforms.

 This is true of a multitude of other platforms.
-LinkedIn is the best platform to court b2b brand ambassadors.
+LinkedIn is the best platform to court b2b brand ambassadors with right type of LinkedIn account.
 Twitter is the best platform to find customers who care about social and political issues.
 Pinterest is where you find people interested in fashion, home, and parenting.
 Twitch is where you find gamers.
 Instagram is where you find people with aspirational lifestyle interests and parenting interests.
 Reddit is a savage wasteland of people complaining about pop culture and politics, find your appropriate /r and tool your ad carefully if you want to live.

 The thing to remember about organic social media advertising is it is all about authenticity and reputation.
 It takes time and patience to cultivate an organic audience.
 You may have to go outside your comfort zone to create really creative, compelling content that differs from your “business voice” to engage users.
 And, when you find a piece of content that sticks, that is the time to use organic social media tools to amplify the reach of the content to a targeted audience.